izumihanako/rBench-an-interference-generator/README.md

 - If rbench fails to reach the run strength specified by the parameter for a period of time, it will output warning messages.
 - If rbench gets an error while running (e.g. mmap failed or unable to create a socket) that still fails on retry, then it outputs the error message and exits the corresponding thread
 - Other output information...

+## Sub-folders

+- sds_3Dtest: **NOT NECESSERY to run rBench.** Contains a 3D-illustrate for some programs, i.e., an illustrate of how the performance of the application varies with different cache resources and memory bandwidth resources.
+- udptest:  **NOT NECESSERY to run rBench.** Some naive udp test program.
+- validate: **NOT NECESSERY to run rBench.** Includes some code to test the validity and focus of the rbench.